jofreb/mlops_project/reports/README.md

 Another big challenge during the project was to integrate all the work that each of was doing at the same time.
 We needed a lot of comunication because some tasks depended on others that they maybe were performed by other team members.
 We are referring mainly with the Cloud, because at a certain point we all needed to be able to upload stuff that we did locally to the cloud.

+Another big challenge was keeping up with all the contents of this short course as well as implementing all the tools in our project.
+This required an extremely intense three week period which was an exercise of hard work and persistence.

 ### Question 31

 > **State the individual contributions of each team member.
 This is required information from DTU, because we need to**